 If a mistake is made when “signing in” or if an employee forgets to “sign in” then that employee must notify his or her leader immediately.
 The leader will document in the easy clocking system the reason for any clock ins entered by the leader and not the employee.

 Lunch breaks will be auto generated by the timekeeping system.
 Lunch breaks are unpaid.
 Lunch breaks must be at least 30 minutes long.
 Each employee should make every effort to return from lunch timely.
 Any lunch breaks lasting longer than 37 minutes must be approved in advance and reported to the leader to make a correction in the timekeeping system to account for the additional time missed.
 If something unexpected occurs that prevents an employee from returning on time, the employee must immediately report to their leader the additional time that was missed so the time can be corrected.
-Failure to take a full 30 minute lunch or return to lunch timely may result in corrective action up to and including separation.
+Failure to take a full 30-minute lunch or return to lunch timely may result in corrective action up to and including separation.

 No employee is permitted to “sign in or sign out” for another employee.
 Both the employee who is observed recording another employee’s start or stop times and the employee who was being “signed in or out for” may be subject to corrective action, up to and including separation.